saichaithanya6/Crop-Prediction/Readme.md

 - Visualization of prediction results

 ## Installation
-To install the necessary dependencies for the project, run the following command:
+To install the necessary dependencies for the project.
+We have to run the following command using the 'requirements.txt' file:
 ```bash
 pip install -r requirements.txt
 ```